-The campus is located in the east portion of the Mission Valley community within the City of San Diego.
+SDSU Mission Valley is located in the east portion of the Mission Valley community within the City of San Diego.
 Mission Valley is home to multifamily housing, regional retail, office parks, hotels, and the existing SDCCU Stadium.
 The San Diego River, the San Diego Green Line Trolley, and Interstate (I) 8 run through the heart of Mission Valley.
-As shown in Figure 1-2, Local Context, the campus is located south of Friars Road and north of the San Diego River, between the Fenton Marketplace on the west and I-15 and Grantville to the east.
-Singlefamily residences in Serra Mesa and Normal Heights are located north and south of the campus, respectively.
-Additional neighborhoods located south of the campus are Kensington and Talmadge, which are east of Normal Heights, and University Heights just west of Normal Heights.
-To the south of the campus, on either side of I-8, are a variety of businesses on Camino Del Rio North and Camino Del Rio South.
-The following descriptions provide additional context of the surrounding land uses and communities
+As shown in Figure 1-2, Local Context, the site is located south of Friars Road and north of the San Diego River, between the Fenton Marketplace on the west and I-15 and Grantville to the east.
+Single-family residences in Serra Mesa and Normal Heights are located north and south of the site, respectively.
+Additional neighborhoods located south of the site are Kensington and Talmadge, which are east of Normal Heights, and University Heights just west of Normal Heights.
+To the south of the site, on either side of I-8, are a variety of businesses on Camino Del Rio North and Camino Del Rio South.
+The following descriptions provide additional context of the surrounding land uses and communities.